 their background and educational goals.
 In general, a student with an undergraduate

 major of Chemistry or Chemical Engineering may deem CHEM to be a better

-Mathematics, or Computer Science may deem AOSC to be a better fit.
+fit whereas a student with an undergraduate focus in Mathematics or Computer Science may deem AOSC to be a better fit.

 If you apply to one of these programs and are interested in conducting

 group, please send me an email notifying me of your application

 (particularly helpful if the phrase "Grad School Application" appears in the